{user_name}

 Last Friday the engineering firm Glaser surprised us with a donation of €1,000 to the Förderverein Waldkindergarten Volkach.
 Managing director Johannes Glaser and his team were on site to present the symbolic check.

-To the Waldkindergarten - Volkach
+To the Forest Kindergarten - Volkach

 Read more quotes